 - War Stomp stuns nearby opponents – great for melee, not so much for healing.

 - Increased Health – Always useful, even if it doesn’t scale well at very high level.
-It’s still the equivalent of several Stam gems.
+It’s still the equivalent of a bunch of Stamina gems or enchants.

 - Hebalism skill and speed increased – The heal obtained from herbalism also adds Haste, which is generally useful.